Flushing, Cornwall: Churches and schools

-Flushing parish church (Anglican) is located on St Peter's Road and is dedicated to Saint Peter.
+Flushing's Church of England parish church is located on St Peter's Road and is dedicated to Saint Peter.
 It is built in the Norman style and was opened for divine worship in February 1842 (consecrated: August 1842).
 St Peter's was renovated in 1871 by subscriptions collected by Capt Nevill Norway RN, when a vestry was added.
 It is now a Grade II listed building.
 The parish is part of a united benefice with the parish of Mylor in the Archdeaconry of Cornwall and Diocese of Truro.

 There is a Cornish cross in the churchyard.
 It was found in a farm building at Porloe in 1891 and moved to the churchyard.
 The head has a crude crucifixus figure on the front and a Latin cross on the back.